 Subfloor Preparation

 After determining how much flooring is needed, start cleaning any debris or dust from the subfloor.
-Check any nails or screws and make sure they are not protruding and completely secured. and old adhesives must be removed.
+Check any nails or screws and make sure they are not protruding and are completely secured.
+And old adhesives must be removed.

-Use a long, straight edge and spirit level to check the subfloor’s level, ensuring it doesn’t vary by more than 3mm over 1 metre. if you notice uneven spots, try to fix them by using a self-levelling compound or proper underlayment to ensure thay are smooth and solid wood can install properly.
+Use a long, straight edge and spirit level to check the subfloor’s level, ensuring it doesn’t vary by more than 3 mm over 1 meter.
+If you notice uneven spots, try to fix them by using a self-levelling compound or proper underlayment to ensure they are smooth and solid wood can be installed properly.

 Inspecting Your Solid Wood Floor